 Tim Prater

-The minutes of Sandgate’s Parish Council Environment Committee meeting, held on 8th September 2025, in Sandgate Library.
+The minutes of Sandgate’s Parish Council Finance Committee meeting, held on 30th March 2026, in Sandgate Library.

 We broadcast our meetings live on our Facebook page.
 Those meeting recordings are then left live for a few months after the meeting, giving you the chance to watch it back later!